 The Jefferson County Sheriff's department has developed information sheets that contain language, definitions and photographs of items that are restricted in either a Stage 1 (Fire Restriction) or Stage 2 (Fire Ban).
 To better understand what is considered a legal burn (including fire pits, campfires, etc.), see the links below for more details:

 - Stage 1 (Fire Restriction) Detailed Information Document

 - Stage 2 (Fire Ban) Detailed Information Document

 Certain types of recreational fires are allowed when the district isn't under any restrictions.
 Please refer the following documents (PDFs) for detailed guidelines concerning recreational fires:

 Foothills Fire & Rescue is a combination department comprised of full-time and volunteer firefighters.
 The department accepts applications year-round for volunteer firefighters to join our team!
-If you would like more information about the benefits of membership, and/or how to apply, click here...
+Learn more about the benefits of membership and how to apply.